yashsriram/alieneffects-13r3/README.md

 # Alien Effects for Alienware 13 R3

+## Disclaimer

+* All the information here is obtained via trail and error reverse engineering, because the alienware lights software doesn't seem to be opensource
+* There is no conclusive evidence that these methods are the best way to go
+* But they do work and did no harm to my system until now

+## Introduction

+Alienware 13 R3 has 8 configurable light zones as listed in the table below.

 All lights can be controlled via USB protocol.